Roope Hintz Game Preview: Stars vs. Lightning

 Hintz Season Stats Insights

-- In seven of 20 games this year, Hintz has scored a goal, and he has one game with multiple goals.
+- In 21 games this season, Hintz has a plus-minus of +3, while averaging 16:15 on the ice per game.

+- Hintz has netted a goal in a game seven times this year in 21 games played, including multiple goals once.

-- Hintz has a point in 12 games this season (out of 20), including multiple points four times.
+- Hintz has a point in 13 games this season (out of 21), including multiple points five times.

-- In eight of 20 games this year, Hintz has had an assist, including two games with multiple assists.
+- Hintz has an assist in nine of 21 games played this season, including multiple assists three times.

-- Hintz's odds on his points over/under carry an implied probability of 60.6% that he hits the over.
+- Hintz's odds on his points prop carry an implied probability of 59.8% that he goes over.

 Sign up for Underdog fantasy today.